PrefectHQ/prefect/docs/cloud/workspaces.md

     - [Blocks](/ui/blocks/) and [Storage](/concepts/storage/)
     - [Automations](/concepts/automations/)

 Your user permissions within workspaces may vary.
-[Account Admins](/ui/pro-enterprise/) can assign roles and permissions at the workspace level.
+Account admins can assign roles and permissions at the workspace level.

 ## Create a workspace